Chromospheric Dynamics and Heating

 Spicules and fibrils: Analyze the dynamics of jet-like features that inject mass and energy into the corona.

-Solve the temperature inversion: Explain why the solar atmosphere gets hotter further away from the heat source (the core).
+Solve the temperature inversion: Explain why the solar atmosphere gets hotter further away from the internal heat source (the core).